Buffy Saki, Pithecia albicans

 Appearance

 When approached in the wild, the hair easily piloerects or “puffs up” as a threat.
 This tends to make them look bigger than they actually are.
-The length of the tails of buffy sakis are equal to their body length.
+The length of the tails of buffy sakis is equal to their body length.
 Their tails are not prehensile, but the hair on the tail does “puff up” when approached or if they feel threatened.

 Diet